RemiAncay/dai-lab-http-infrastructure/README.md

 We created a simple `docker-compose.yml` file that builds our `static-html-nginx` image and binds the web server's port `80` on the port `8080` of the host.

-We can build our infrastructure using `docker compose build` and start it using : `docker compose up` and stop it using `docker compose down` from a terminal opened in the root directory.
+We can build our infrastructure using `docker compose build`, start it using : `docker compose up` and stop it using `docker compose down` from a terminal opened in the root directory.

 ## Step 3